Prey (novel): Plot summary

-The novel is narrated by protagonist Jack Forman, an unemployed software programmer taking the role of a house husband.
-His wife, Julia, serves as a high ranking executive for a Nanorobotics company called Xymos.
-Julia claims to be working on revolutionary imaging technology, which takes up most of her time.
-Her intense focus on work creates distance between herself and her family, but Jack believes Julia may be having an affair.
+The novel is narrated by protagonist Jack Forman, an unemployed software programmer and a stay-at-home husband.
+His wife, Julia, serves as an executive for a nanorobotics company called Xymos and claims to be working on revolutionary imaging technology, which takes up most of her time.
+This leads to Jack being suspicious of her having an affair.

-One night, Julia shows Jack a video of Xymos nanobots being injected into a human test subject.
-Jack is impressed, but grows more suspicious as he notices the video was not filmed on the day, she claimed it to be.
+Julia shows Jack a video of Xymos nanobots being injected into a human test subject leaving Jack impressed yet suspicious of the new technology.
+The couple's baby Amanda awakens in agony, but is cured instantly after an emergency room MRI is performed that same night.

-Later in the night their baby Amanda woke in agony, her body bright red.
-Jack took her to the hospital, but the doctors could not identify the cause of her pain.
-She was given an MRI when suddenly her pain stopped, and her skin returned to a normal shade.
-A bewildered Jack returns home to a strangely indifferent Julia, who leaves in a hurry claiming to be off to an urgent business trip.

-A series of strange events lead Jack to suspect something bigger is occurring than what he can see.
-First, their son Eric claimed to have seen "silver men" cleaning the house in the middle of the night.
-Next, Jack finds a strange device located underneath Amanda's bed.
-Soon after, memory chips on Eric's MP3 player turned directly to dust.
-Julia began to display abusive behavior toward her family, and was seen driving with an unidentifiable passenger.
-In an unexpected twist, Julia is injured in a car crash leaving Jack to consult for Xymos, as project manager Ricky is struggling with the nanobots.
+Julia begins to display strange and abusive behavior toward her family until she's injured in a car crash, leaving Jack to consult Xymos where project manager Ricky is struggling with the nanobots.

-Jack is taken to the Xymos research facility in Nevada's Basin Desert, where he is given a tour of the lab and introduced to the programming team (Mae, Charley, David, Rosie, Bobby, and Vince.)
-He is shown a machine used to make nanobot assemblers from bacteria, though Ricky refuses to share the source code for said nanobots.
+Jack is taken to the Xymos research facility in Nevada's Basin Desert, where he is given a tour of the lab and introduced to the programming team (Mae, Charley, David, Rosie, Bobby and Vince).
+He is shown a machine used to make nanobot assemblers from bacteria, though he isn't shown the source code for said nanobots.
 Ricky claims that contractors improperly installed filters in a vent, causing assemblers, bacteria, and nanobots to be blown into the desert, where they began forming into autonomous swarms.
 These "swarms" appear to be clouds of solar-powered self-sufficient nanobots, reproducing and evolving (necroevolution) at rapid speeds.
-The swarms exhibit predatory behavior, killing wild animals through the use of a code that Jack himself had worked on.
-Most alarmingly, the swarm possess rudimentary intelligence, the ability to quickly learn and innovate.
-Jack learns Julia was helping to make the swarms more benign, but they regressed when she disappeared.
-The swarms wander around the plant during the day, but go elsewhere when strong winds blow or night falls.
+The swarms exhibit predatory behavior, killing wild animals through the use of code that Jack had worked on.
+Jack learns Julia was helping to make the swarms more benign, but they regressed when she stopped coming to the facility.